KunFang93/NucHMM/README.md

 Nucleosome organization, described as nucleosomal phasing, spacing, and positioning, is determined by the interplay among nucleosome, nucleosome-binding factors such as DNA-binding factors, histone chaperones, and ATP-dependent chromatin remodelers.
 To address the lacking power of determining the combinational effects of the different influencing factors on nucleosome organization, we presented **NucHMM** for identifying functional nucleosome states.
 NucHMM integrates a hidden Markov model (HMM), and estimated nucleosome phasing, spacing as well as positioning information, to identify nucleosome states associated with cell type-specific combinatorial histone marks.

 ## NucHMM Update Logs (version 1.3)
+v.1.3.2
+08/21/2023
+* fixed bug for write_array function and change the spacing of 'single' type to -1

 v.1.3.1
 02/20/2023
 * fixed bugs for segment_gene function